talkable/talkable-docs/source/campaigns/editor/filters.rst

    {{ "header_size" | localize: "h1", "h2", "h3", "h4", default: "h2" }}

 Also there is a localization with exactly two variants so it will be rendered ``true`` or ``false`` value.
-First variant is truthy, and second one is falsey.
+First variant is true, and second one is false.
 First variant is default.
 If you need other default, you can set it using ``default`` option.

 .. code-block:: liquid